 How much will it cost?

-If you would like DAS Law to help you with your legal dispute, there are a number of ways of funding your legal costs, including:
+If you would like DAS Law to help you with your legal dispute, there are a number of ways to fund your legal costs.

 Legal expenses insurance (LEI)